-In general, nuts and seeds are good sources of skin-supporting nutrients.
+Nuts and seeds are good sources of skin-supporting nutrients.
 Sunflower seeds are a great example of this.
 They consist of Vitamin E – a great antioxidant that helps protect your skin from free radicals.
-These seeds also contain Zinc – a mineral vital for regulating inflammation, the production of new skin cells and overall skin health.
+These seeds also contain Zinc – a mineral vital for regulating inflammation, the production of new skin cells, and overall skin health.
 Zinc deficiency can lead to skin inflammation, lesions and delayed wound healing.
-Lastly, the protein present in these help in improving skin strength and integrity.
+The protein present in these help in improving skin strength and integrity.

 5. Sweet Potatoes – Provides: